Bud Light offers free beer to any alien that makes it out of Area 51

-The tweet included a picture of a black and neon green special-edition can of beer featuring an alien-shaped head and a message that reads “We come in peace.”

-“We know of no space beer by any other life form which is brewed and aged to be more refreshing,” a greeting across the top of the can says.
+They followed up with a tweet that reads, “Screw it.
+Free Bud Light to any alien that makes it out.”

-When asked whether the beer was just a hoax, the company said “51,000 RTs and we’ll make it happen.”
+It then showed the planned special can for the aliens in a later tweet.
+When asked if it was real, the company wrote “51,000 RTs and we’ll make it happen.”

-The beer is a nod to the thousands of people on Facebook who have pledged to raid Area 51 to “see them aliens.”
+The beer is referencing the online group that has exploded over the last week with people who have pledged to raid Area 51 on September 20 to “see them aliens.”

-The tongue-in-cheek affair entitled “Storm Area 51, They Can’t Stop All of Us,” is scheduled to take place at 3 a.m., September 20.
+The group is titled “Storm Area 51, They Can’t Stop All of Us.”

 The event, which is clearly a joke, is hosted by a page entitled “S***posting cause im in shambles.”